awsdocs/amazon-ec2-user-guide/doc_source/using-regions-availability-zones.md

 ## Regions<a name="concepts-regions"></a>

-Each Amazon EC2 Region is designed to be isolated from the other Amazon EC2 Regions\.
+Each Region is designed to be isolated from the other Regions\.
 This achieves the greatest possible fault tolerance and stability\.

 When you view your resources, you see only the resources that are tied to the Region that you specified\.
 This is because Regions are isolated from each other, and we don't automatically replicate resources across Regions\.